WSTM-TV: News operation

 In October 2009, Barrington Broadcasting began to produce separate weeknight newscasts on WTVH from a new secondary set at WSTM-TV's facility.
 Otherwise, at that time, the CBS and NBC stations would simulcast each other on weekday mornings (except the first hour at 4 a.m. on WSTM-TV), weekdays at noon, and weekend evenings.
 Although WTVH retained unique branding, music, and graphic aspects of the separately-produced news broadcasts on weeknights, coverage was essentially the same with re-purposed and packaged stories from the NBC affiliate airing on WTVH.
 WSTM-TV usually featured more live reports from the field during a breaking news event.

 In mid-December 2010, WSTM-TV became the first television station in the market to produce local newscasts in 16:9 enhanced definition widescreen with the shows on WTVH being included in the change.
 Although not truly high definition, the broadcasts match the aspect ratio of HD television screens.
 Rival WSYR-TV upgraded to full high definition on January 29, 2011.
 Initially, only the newscasts seen on the digital cable feed of WSTQ-LP aired in enhanced definition since its over-the-air low-power analog and digital (on WSTM-DT2) signals remained in pillarboxed 4:3 standard definition.
 In January 2013, the CW subchannel (WSTM-DT2) was upgraded to high definition allowing the WSTQ-LP shows to be aired terrestrially in widescreen.
 On October 23, 2016, both WSTM and WTVH became the second and third stations in the Syracuse market to upgrade their newscasts to true HD.

 On April 13, 2015, WTVH reintroduced separately-produced local newscasts airing weekday mornings (from 5 to 7 a.m.) and weekdays at noon (seen for a half-hour) with a dedicated anchor and meteorologist that do not appear on WSTM-TV.
 At the same time, the CBS station also began to feature its own meteorologist for the weeknight newscasts rather than sharing an on-air personality with WSTM-TV.
-WTVH already has a separate news anchor seen weeknights exclusively on the station.
-The CBS station continues to simulcast local news with WSTM-TV on weekend evenings.
-These broadcasts use the two station's shared branding, CNY Central.
-There can be a preemption or delay on one channel due to network obligations (most notably sports programming).
+WTVH already had a separate news anchor seen weeknights exclusively on the station.
+The CBS station continued to simulcast local news with WSTM-TV on weekend evenings.
+These broadcasts used the two station's shared branding, CNY Central.
+There could be a preemption or delay on one channel due to network obligations (most notably sports programming).

 WSTM-TV was the first in Syracuse to use Doppler weather radar in 1985 and launched its own system in 2000.
 This consisted of its own radar at the transmitter site in Onondaga as part of a network including WHEC-TV/SUNY Brockport in the Rochester area and WIVB-TV in Buffalo.
 However, WIVB-TV and WSTM-TV have since shut down their individual radars.
 During current weather segments, WSTM-TV features three live NOAA National Weather Service radars in Montague, Binghamton and Buffalo.
 On-air, this is known as "Live Triple Doppler" and the radar beams are superimposed over the on-screen image.